taimoor1234567/database-lab-engine/README.md

 ## How it works
 Thin cloning is fast because it uses [Copy-on-Write (CoW)](https://en.wikipedia.org/wiki/Copy-on-write#In_computer_storage).
 DLE supports two technologies to enable CoW and thin cloning: [ZFS](https://en.wikipedia.org/wiki/ZFS) (default) and [LVM](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)).

-With ZFS, Database Lab Engine periodically creates a new snapshot of the data directory, and maintains a set of snapshots, cleaning up the old and unused ones.
+With ZFS, Database Lab Engine periodically creates a new snapshot of the data directory and maintains a set of snapshots, cleaning up the old and unused ones.
 When requesting a new clone, users can choose which snapshot to use.

 Read more:
 - [How it works](https://postgres.ai/products/how-it-works)